Ansible Execution Monitor

 Setup Wizard

-Detects Ansible, creates directories, installs callback plugin, patches ansible.cfg, sets up log cleanup scheduler, and optionally configures Grafana.
+Detects Ansible, creates directories, installs callback plugin, patches ansible.cfg, sets up log cleanup scheduler.

 $ neurader list